 Freshwater systems provide many essential ecosystem services, such as clean water, food, energy, recreation, climate regulation and waste assimilation.
 As human populations and economies grow, demand for these ecosystem services will continue to increase.

-New in 2016, Trent University's 4-year Bachelor of Science degree in Water Sciences provides students with the knowledge and skills they will need to respond to contemporary water challenges, in Canada and internationally.
+Trent University's 4-year Bachelor of Science degree in Water Sciences provides students with the knowledge and skills they will need to respond to contemporary water challenges, in Canada and internationally.

 The Water Sciences Program is a cooperative undertaking by three academic units: Biology, Chemistry, and the School of the Environment.
 Students in the Water Sciences Program of Study complete required courses drawn from four primary subjects (biology, chemistry, geography, and environmental science), that together provide the technical and theoretical foundation for study of the science of water and the aquatic environment.